-In case of arrest based on pre-judgment attachment, if cash deposit is posted for cancellation of arrest, the arrest will be cancelled automatically.
-Thus, we may say that it takes 1 day or at most 2 days.
+In case of arrest based on preliminary attachment, if cash deposit is posted for cancellation of arrest, the arrest will be cancelled automatically.
+Thus, we may say that it takes 1 day or at most 2 days to release the ship.

 In contrast, in case of arrest based on a maritime lien, several procedural steps should be taken.
-The time necessary depends on several factors including the Court's then work load situation and the availability of judge.
-We can say that it takes 3 days to 1 week.
+The time needed thus depends on several factors including the Court's then work load and the availability of the judge.
+It may take 3 days to 1 week for the ship to be released.